Our Appletree Promise

 ‘Enjoy, achieve, succeed!’

-o If your child is not identified as a close contact of the confirmed case we will contact you to tell you that you do not need to make any change to your usual routine and that it is safe for your child to continue to attend school.
+If your child is not identified as a close contact of the confirmed case you will not need to make any change to your usual routine and it will be safe for your child to continue to attend school.

-o If your child is identified as having been in close contact with the confirmed case we contact you and ask you to keep your child at home to self-isolate for 14 days, in line with government guidance.
-Your child DOES NOT need to be tested.
-Other members of your household or contacts of your child DO NOT need to self isolate and can continue normal activities.
-If your child does develop symptoms while self isolating then the household should self isolate and the child should get a test.
+If your child is identified as having been in close contact with the affected case they need to stay at home and self-isolate for 14 days, in line with government guidance.
+Other members of the household can continue normal activities provided your child does not develop symptoms within the self-isolation period.

-The evidence from the Chief Medical Officer is very clear that the balance of risk is strongly in favour of children attending school and that serious illness or deaths in children and teenagers from Covid-19 are extremely rare.
-Therefore, it is really important that all children continue to attend school or college (unless asked to self-isolate) for their educational progress, for their wellbeing and for their wider development.
+The evidence from the Chief Medical Officer identifies that the balance of risk is strongly in favour of children attending school and that serious illness or death in children and teenagers from COVID-19 is extremely rare.
+Therefore, it is really important that all children continue to attend school (unless asked to self-isolate) for their educational progress, for their wellbeing and for their wider development.

 4th September, 2020